-For example, if you run a query on Yext.com for “Answers” here are the results you’ll get:
+For example, if you run a query on Yext.com for “Yext Search” here are the results you’ll get:

-You see Vertical result sections for Products, FAQs, Webinars, Publications – and there are even more if you keep scrolling.
-If I wanted to read more FAQs, for example, I would click on the “View All” link for FAQs, which will run the same search but just for the FAQ vertical.
+You’ll see Vertical result sections for Products, Help Articles, Customer Stories, Publications — and there are even more if you keep scrolling.
+To read more Help Articles, for example, click on the “View All” link for Help Articles, which will run the same search but just for the Help Article vertical.
 You could do the same thing by clicking on one of the tabs below the search bar, similar to how other consumer-facing search engines work.

 Vertical Search, on the other hand, is meant to be purpose-built for a given vertical, with much more ability to refine or browse your results.
 Vertical searchers can and should look different, depending on the Entity type.